Get Upto 60% Discount

 Calligraphy or Typography

-Companies spend countless man-hours and money on marketing agencies mulling over how they should display the text on the logo if any.
+Companies spend countless man-hours and money on marketing agencies mulling over how they should display the text on the logo, if any.
 Why?
 Because of the brand’s identity.
-How you write, whatever you decide to write defines your company’s stylistic appeal and in the later years its identity.
-Companies like HBO, Ford, and Coca-Cola are vastly different with their approach to logos, but they all have one thing in common – their logos are known for their fonts.
+How you write, whatever you decide to write, defines your company’s stylistic appeal and in the later years its identity.
+Companies like HBO, Ford, and Coca-Cola are vastly different with their approach to logos, but they all have one thing in common – their brand logos are known for their fonts.
 Font type and font color are permanent, think it through.

 Keeping it Proportional

 Whatever logo you like and however you orient it.
 These brands are mindful of such things as; the ratio with which the artwork and text if any, present themselves.
 This is important for a few reasons.
-First, the text can not overpower the logo as to jump out at the observer.
+First, the text can not overpower the brand logo as to jump out at the observer.
 Of course on the other hand the logo also cannot be so prominent in size compared to the text that the text is barely noticeable.
 Brands search for a long time for ideas for their logo design online.

 Would it Translate and Market Well

 The last thing to worry about is whether the whole brand logo is multi-purpose and marketable.
 If you are the kind of brand that could have its brand logos plastered from walls to buses and be well-perceived, then you’re losing brand recognition points by having a logo that doesn’t appear well on t-shirts, backpacks, and even helmets.
 Apparel is a good step to take when subtly marketing to the general public.
 For example, Red Bull can market their name on almost anything, so they are, but Rolex cannot follow them down the same avenue.
 This marketing overload serves companies well, and they never opt to not use this option.